-At the Adolescent Center, we believe that the strength of our programming lies in providing a variety of experiences and encouraging each teen to relate the experience to his or her issues.
+At the Adolescent Center for OCD and Anxiety, we believe that the strength of our programming lies in providing a variety of experiences and encouraging each teen to relate the experience to his or her issues.
 Our staff excel at helping each teen transfer this new awareness and understanding into daily living skills such as communication, family interaction, personal achievement and self-responsibility.

 While staying at the center your teen has access to a full range of health specialists specifically trained for this age group, including:

 - Board-certified child and adolescent psychiatrists

 - Behavioral specialists

 - Pediatric, family practice and internal medicine physicians

 - Experiential therapists